berthelemy/mark.berthelemy.net/collections/_posts/2014-03-26-weighing-up-the-risks-a-sensible-attitude-to-security.md

 layout: post
 permalink: /2014/03/26/weighing-up-the-risks-a-sensible-attitude-to-security/
 tags:
- - Technology
+ - System implementation
- - Projects
+ - Supplier selection

 ---
-In the news this week I've learned that many of my national and local government websites, as well as NHS ones are highly vulnerable to being hacked and defaced.
+In the news this week I've learned that many  national and local government websites, as well as NHS ones are highly vulnerable to being hacked and defaced.

 See: [UK Government sites hacked with pharma spam][2] and [UK Parliament XSS flaw disclosed][3]